-- 20. (1) The competent authority, when considering an application for an agroecosystem authorisation, must ensure- - (a) with respect to every such application- - (i) coordination and cooperation between organs of state in the consideration of assessments where a listed activity falls under the jurisdiction of more than one organ of state; - (ii) the investigation of the potential impacts of a listed activity on the agro-ecosystem and the assessment of the significance of such potential impacts;
+20. (1) The competent authority, when considering an application for an agroecosystem authorisation, must ensure-

+(a) with respect to every such application-

-- (iii) that the findings and recommendations flowing from an investigation in terms of subparagraph (ii), the general objectives of agro-ecosystem management laid down in this Act and the principle of agro-ecosystem management set out in section 4 are taken into account; - (iv) public information and participation procedures which provide all 15 interested and affected parties, including all organs of state in all spheres of government that may have jurisdiction over any aspect of the listed activity, with a reasonable opportunity to participate in those information and participation procedures; and - (v) any maps compiled in terms of section 16(4) are taken into account; and 20 (b) that every agro-ecosystem report, where required, includes- - (i) an investigation of the potential consequences and impacts of the listed activity and alternatives to the listed activity on the agro-ecosystem and assessment of the significance of those potential consequences and impacts, including the option of not performing the activity; - (ii) an investigation of mitigation measures to keep adverse consequences or impacts to a minimum; - (iii) reporting on gaps in knowledge regarding the potential consequences and impacts of the listed activity and alternatives to the listed activity, the adequacy of predictive methods and underlying assumptions, and 30 uncertainties encountered in compiling the required information; - (iv) an investigation and formulation of arrangements for the monitoring and management of consequences for and impacts on the agro-ecosystem, and the assessment of the effectiveness of such arrangements after their implementation; and - (v) consideration of agro-ecosystem attributes identified in the information and maps contemplated in section 16(4). - (2) The competent authority must keep and maintain a written record of all applications submitted for agro-ecosystem authorisations and the reasons for decisions in respect of such applications. - (3) The written record referred to in subsection (2) must be accessible to members of the public during normal office hours at a publicly accessible office of the competent authority.
+- (i) coordination and cooperation between organs of state in the consideration of assessments where a listed activity falls under the jurisdiction of or impacts one or more organs of state; - (ii) the investigation of the potential impacts of a listed activity on the agro-ecosystem and the assessment of the significance of such potential impacts; - (iii) that the findings and recommendations flowing from an investigation in terms of subparagraph (ii), the general objectives of agro-ecosystem management laid down in this Act and the principle of agro-ecosystem management set out in section 4 are taken into account; - (iv) public information and participation procedures which provide all 15 interested and affected parties, including all organs of state in all spheres of government that may have jurisdiction over any aspect of the listed activity, with a reasonable opportunity to participate in those information and participation procedures; and - (v) any information and maps compiled in terms of section 16(4) are taken 20 into account; and - (b) that every agro-ecosystem report, where required, includes- - (i) an investigation of the potential consequences and impacts of the listed activity and alternatives to the listed activity on the agro-ecosystem and assessment of the significance of those potential consequences and 25 impacts, including the option of not performing the activity; - (ii) an investigation of mitigation measures to keep adverse consequences or impacts to a minimum; - (iii) reporting on gaps in knowledge regarding the potential consequences and impacts of the listed activity and alternatives to the listed activity, the 30 adequacy of predictive methods and underlying assumptions, and uncertainties encountered in compiling the required information; - (iv) an investigation and formulation of arrangements for the monitoring and management of consequences for and impacts on the agro-ecosystem, and the assessment of the effectiveness of such arrangements after their 35 implementation; and - (v) consideration of agro-ecosystem attributes identified in the information and maps contemplated in section 16(4).